 Billy Walker, for whom the song was written, turned it down.
 His big objection to the song was that it was “too girly”—that the character was weepy and despondent, lacking in strength or manliness.
-When producer Owen Bradley offered the song to Decca star Roy Drusky, Drusky said the same thing.
-Apparently neither of them had ever heard a Hank Williams song.
+Apparently he’d never heard a Hank Williams song.

 Personally, I’ve never felt that obsessive, self-harming romantic infatuation was a female-only condition.
 In any case, since then the song has been covered by such artists as Elvis Costello, Julio Iglesias, Slim Richey, Steven Tyler, Neil Young and Nelson himself.
 So far as I know, none of them objected to its “girliness.”

 “Out of My Head (and Back in My Bed)” (Loretta Lynn, 1977)